Korean War Legacy Project

 You Are Going to Die

-Eugene "Gene" Evers recalls being questioned by Chinese soldiers who were certain he was a spy.
-One captor even told him he was receiving "kind treatment."
-However, a fellow soldier intervened, claiming Evers was an "ABC agent" to save his life.
-Evers describes the overwhelming fear and disbelief he felt when he was told he would die.
+Eugene "Gene" Evers recalls a time when Chinese soldiers questioned him, convinced that he was a spy.
+One of his captors even assured him that he was receiving "kind treatment."
+However, a fellow soldier intervened, claiming that Evers was an "ABC agent" in an effort to save his life.
+He describes the overwhelming fear and disbelief he experienced upon being told that he was going to die.

 Tags: Chinese,Communists,Fear,Impressions of Korea,Living conditions,POW